Akramovic1/Weather-Joural-App/README.md

 # Weather-Journal App Project

 ## Overview
-Weather journal app which hepls you to know the waether of any location in the world only by typing its zip code.
+Weather journal app which hepls you to know the weather of any location in the world by only typing its zip code.

 ## What I used:
 HTML, CSS, Javascript (Vanilla)